CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 Here we can see that all of the Normal samples are in cluster 1, so we can rename the name of clusters for future analysis.
-This step is optional!
+Although this step is optional, we chose to do it in this tutorial.

 ```python